michalc/aiodnsresolver/README.md

 resolve('www.google.com', TYPES.A, logger=logging.getLogger('my-application.dns'))
 ```

-A maximum of two messages per resolve are logged at the `INFO` log level.
-If a nameserver fails, a `WARNING` is issued [an exception will be raised if no nameservers succeed], and the remainder of messages at at `DEBUG`.
-No log messages are output on raised exceptions: it is the responsiblity of client code to log these if desired.
+A maximum of two messages per DNS query are logged calling `logger.info`.
+If a nameserver fails, a `logger.warning` is called [an exception will be raised if no nameservers succeed], and the remainder of messages use `logger.debug`.
+No `logger.exception` calls are made on raised exceptions: it is the responsiblity of client code to log these if desired.

 By default all messages are output prefixed with `[<domain-name>,<record-type>]`.
 This can be customised by passing a custom `LoggerAdapter` class as the `logger_adapter` to `Resolver`.